dpc10ster/RJafroc/README.md

 # What is this repository for? #
 * Modeling, Analysis, Validation and Visualization of ROC/FROC studies
-* Extends and replaces Windown version of software (JAFROC: https://www.devchakraborty.com)
+* Extends and replaces *obsolete* Windown version of software (JAFROC: https://www.devchakraborty.com)

 # RJafroc code development history #
 * The C++ code in `src` directory was mostly written by a student who is no longer working for me.
 Unfortunately, the code does not pass the Solaris compiler, I do not have a Solaris machine to test, and I am not proficient in C++.
 Long story short, the CRAN version got removed and there is not much I can do about it.
 Hence the decision to distribute the code directly from GitHub.
 Those familiar with GitHub can ignore the following directions.